Universal model for electron thermal-field emission from two-dimensional semimetals: Introduction

-In this work, we address the above questions by developing the theory of out-of-plane electron thermal-field emission from 2D semimetals.
-We present full numerical and approximate analytical expressions of the thermal-field emission current \cite{MG} for various 2D semimetals, including monolayer and few-layer graphene\cite{neto}, nodal point semimetals \cite{burkov} of generalized pseudospin vorticity \cite{moore}, Dirac semimetals at the verge of topological phase transition \cite{roy} and nodal line semimetals \cite{fang}.
-Remarkably, by employing a generalized model of 2D semimetals \cite{ang1}, we show that the emission current density ($\mathcal{J}_{\text{2D}}$) for broad classes of 2D semimetals can be captured by a \emph{universal} current-field-temperature scaling law,
+In this work, we will address the above questions by developing the theory of out-of-plane electron thermal-field emission from 2D semimetals.
+We present the full numerical and analytical approximate expressions of the thermal-field emission current \cite{MG} for various 2D semimetals, including graphene and its few-layer \cite{neto}, nodal point semimetals \cite{burkov} of generalized pseudospin vorticity \cite{moore}, Dirac semimetals at the verge of topological quantum phase transition \cite{roy} and nodal line semimetals \cite{fang}.
+Remarkably, by employing a generalized model of 2D semimetals \cite{ang1}, we show that the vertical emission current density ($\mathcal{J}_{\text{2D}}$) for broad classes of 2D semimetals can be accurately captured by a \emph{universal} current-field-temperature scaling law,